If you don’t know where you’re going, how will you know when you get there?

 Why Do It

-By the end of the first year our team had jelled.
-It was a department willing to exercise initiative, had the judgment to act wisely, and an eagerness to accept responsibility.
+By the end of the first year, our team had jelled.
+(Over time, we added the No Excuses culture to solve accountability.)
+It was a department willing to exercise initiative, with the judgment to act wisely and an eagerness to accept responsibility.

 - Push independent execution of tasks down to the lowest possible level